Racial Justice in Vancouver

 A different shade of color

-by Not Quite White, almost 4 years ago
+by Not Quite White, over 4 years ago

 From the outside, I look white.
 Privilege is assumed.